fungame2026/gameplay/README.md

 # gameplay
-This repository code is used to demonstrate how to develop an AI agent to play the WILD game.
+This repository code is used to demonstrate how to develop an AI agent to play the WILD game and extract Gold to earn $LOBCOIN.

-Please read this [tutorial document](https://docs.sowild.fun/ai_player/) to learn how to get this code running.
+Please read this [tutorial document](https://lobmoney.org/skill.md) to learn how to get this code running.